CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Experiments

 \section{Experiments}

-We first compare our method with state-of-the-arts on ImageNet~\cite{russakovsky2015imagenet} to verify the high performance and fast inference speed obtained by our method (\Cref{sec:imagenet}), following~\cite{wang2022vtc,zheng2022savit,yu2022unified}.
-Then, we investigate impacts of each component by comprehensive analyses on ImageNet, following~\cite{wang2022vtc} (\Cref{sec:analyses}).
-We also provide results of semantic segmentation on the ADE20k dataset~\cite{zhou2017scene} to verify the transferability of our method (\Cref{sec:segmentation}).
-The float operations (FLOPs) of models are measured by fvcore\footnote{https://github.com/facebookresearch/fvcore} and the throughput is evaluated on a single NVIDIA RTX-3090 GPU with a batch size of 256, by default.
+We first compare our method with state-of-the-arts on ImageNet~\cite{deng2009imagenet} to verify the high performance and fast inference speed obtained by our method (\Cref{sec:imagenet}), following~\cite{wang2022vtc,zheng2022savit,yu2022unified}.
+We then evaluate the performance of our accelerated backbones on various downstream pixel-level vision tasks to demonstrate their strong transferability (\Cref{sec:transferability}).
+Additionally, we investigate impacts of each component by comprehensive analyses on ImageNet, following~\cite{wang2022vtc} (\Cref{sec:analyses}).
+Furthermore, we provide more evaluation, analyses, and visualization in \Cref{sec:discussion}.
+The float operations (FLOPs) of models are measured by fvcore~\cite{fvcore} and the throughput is evaluated on a single NVIDIA RTX-3090 GPU with a batch size of 256, by default.
 For compared methods, we utilize their published pretrained models to obtain throughputs.